Danny-Engelman/ITpings/README.md

 I have been a script kiddie since learning BASIC in the late 70s, hardware just is not my _**thing**_

+For me, every new project is a challenge to [think different](https://www.youtube.com/watch?v=4HsGAc0_Y5c) (a 15 minute must see).

 myDevices, Amazon Web Services, IBM's Node-Red and several more are by themselves great technologies to get started.

 But did not meet my growing list of requirements:

 * Track **all** my Nodes (=Sensors) in one View
+* In a generic dataformat, ready for any future application
+* Get (almost) live updates of new information
 *

+From a simple SPA page it evolved into a labour of love, especially since I develop by the "Only necessary dependencies" rule.
+So I ditched React and Angular, considered Vue, and eventually went with Native ES6 WebComponents

+I hereby give donate her with an MIT License to the Open Source community,

+**... be gentle but just with her**

+[*during the production of this product no dolphins were harmed*]
 ## (My)SQL Database schema

 It is not normalized to the Boyce-Codd Form